Where to Discuss?

 cell_range.TableBorder2 = border

-This also require two private methods:
+This also requires two private methods:

 • set_data_rectangle()